Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Teeisyo had the hiccups, and the wide-eyed look of a frightened child.
 Uku stooped and gathered him up in a hug, as much for her own benefit as his.
 "What happened?" she asked, fretfully.

-"They came up the tunnels…" Teeisyo hiccupped again.
+"They came up the tunnels..."
+Teeisyo hiccupped again.
 "They had hammers and tools and fire and they just started *hitting* people, and--"

 Uku rubbed his back and whispered a comforting noise, for what little good it might do.